 How do film presets handle skin tones?

-Good film presets maintain natural skin tones while applying film characteristics, often incorporating subtle warmth and softness similar to popular portrait film stocks like Portra 400.
+Good film presets maintain natural skin tones while applying film characteristics.
+They often incorporate subtle warmth and softness, similar to popular portrait film stocks like Portra 400.

 Can film presets compensate for poor exposure?

 While film presets can help adjust exposure issues, they work best with properly exposed images.
-Unlike actual film, which has natural latitude, digital presets cannot fully recover poor exposure photos.
+Unlmovmovieactual cinema, which has natural latitude, digital presets cannot fully recover poor exposure photos.

 What's the difference between consumer and professional film presets?